“Oh, come without fear or trembling! I promise to receive you with all gentleness.”

 The heroic and miraculous religious life of the “Cheerful Ascetic” Redemptorist Father Francis Xavier Seelos, C.Ss.R.
 (1819-1867) inspires legions of the clergy, religious, laity and specifically those seeking a miracle of healing throughout the world.

 Beatified by Pope John Paul II in 2000, Fr.
 Seelos possessed great mystical gifts due to his life of intense prayer and penance.
 His innate kindness, understanding and dedication to the needs of the faithful from all walks of life makes him an outstanding model for those in religious life and laity alike.
 As a missionary preacher and lifelong friend of the poor and destitute, Seelos was a spiritual father to tens of thousands, giving counsel and hearing the confessions of all who came to him.
-Despite his untimely death at age 48, so profound was his apostolic zeal that sickness, persecution, and even the upheaval caused by civil war could not stop him.
+Despite his untimely death at age 48, so profound was his apostolic zeal that sickness, persecution, and even the upheaval caused by civil war could not dampen his faith.

-Learn more about Bl.
-Seelos | Visit the Shrine
+Learn more about Blessed Seelos | Visit the Shrine

 Praise & Thanksgiving